yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-space-interface.markdown

 ---
 layout: post97
-title:  GigaSpaces CPP API
+title:  The Space Interface
 categories: XAP97
-parent: cpp-api-basics.html
+parent: xap-cpp.html
-weight: 200
+weight: 20
 ---

-{% summary   %}An overview of the main capabilities provided by GigaSpaces C++ API{% endsummary %}
+{% summary   %}{% endsummary %}

-# Overview

 The `SpaceProxy` is the primary interface that allows you to connect to the space and perform space operations.
 The basic space operations include the following: